 I am an award winning writer and editor, based in London.
-I recently returned to the UK after working in Doha, Qatar, where I was the head of opinion at Al Jazeera.
+I work at Coda Story, where I am the managing editor of sections on authoritarian technology and disinformation.

 Previously, I have worked at The Times, where I was Deputy Features Editor from 2003-2007, and The Observer, where I covered domestic and international news and features.
-In 2003, I covered the war in Iraq and, over the years, have reported from Israel, Palestine, India, Afghanistan, Lebanon, Burundi and other countries.
+In 2003, I covered the war in Iraq and have reported from Israel, Palestine, India, Afghanistan, Lebanon, Burundi and other countries.
 At The Observer, I was a frequent contributor to the newspaper’s comment, magazine, arts and books sections.

-I am a frequent contributor to The New Statesman, the Financial Times, Prospect, The World Today and The Independent.
-I have also written for publications like Dazed & Confused, iD, The Face and Arena.
+I am a frequent contributor to The New Statesman, the Financial Times, Prospect, The World Today, Aeon and Roads & Kingdoms.
+I have also written for Dazed & Confused, iD, The Face and Arena.

 I have written and presented documentaries for the BBC, Channel 4 and Radio 4.
 In 1999, I was awarded Press Gazette’s Young Journalist of the Year.